rogernogueraplanesas/portugal-weather-analysis/docs/project-organisation.md

+# Project Organization
-The project can be divided into six distinct steps.
+The project can be divided into six main steps.
 <br>

 ### 1. Database structuring, and preliminary data insertion